-3. Laminate Flooring
+3. Laminate Flooring on Stairs

-4. Vinyl Flooring
+4. Luxury Vinyl Flooring on Stairs

 5. Hardwood Stairs

-How to Make Hardwood Stairs More Slip Resistant and Noise Proof
+How to Make Hardwood Stairs More Slip-resistant and Noise Proof

 You can install carpet runners to give traction to your tile staircase.
 You can also use non-slip treads on your tiled staircase.
 Treads are rubber mats with an adhesive backing.
-There are various options of treads including budget-friendly options if you are working on a tight budget.
+There are various options of treads, including budget-friendly options if you are working on a tight budget.
 There are basic designs and more decorative designs to select from.

 You can also use slip-resistant tapes on tiles.
 However, they are not an attractive method of making your carpet slip-resistant.
 The advantage is that the tapes have an adhesive and are cut to size, so fitting them is fairly easy and DIY-friendly.

 Stair edgings are another way to make your carpet more slip-resistant.
 They are metallic and work by creating a texture for a grip for your shoes or feet.
 However, it is a more complicated method because it can damage your stairs if not installed properly.
 Select a model you can attach using adhesive strips or glue, but not screws or bolts.